Warning

 -

-Populate the rest of the Tool Properties section with the dimensions and details available from your tooling manufacturer.
+Populate the rest of the Tool Properties section with the dimensions and details available from your tool manufacturer.
 Available fields will change based on the tool geometry.
-Select Apply Changes to save the tooling details.
+Select Apply Changes to save the tool details.

-Tooling Details¶
+Tool Details¶

-Label Value Name User defined tool name Vendor Brand name or other sourcing information Tool Number Used on CNC machines with tool changers only Diameter Measurement of the cutting surface across the center of the rotating cutting edges — also known as the cutting diameter — with smaller diameter cutters creating tighter inside corners Flute Length Measurement of the cutting edges along the shaft of the tooling — also known as the cut length # of Flutes The number of channels cut into the tooling shaft that evacuate material chips from the workpiece Corner Radius Measurement of the tiny curve at the edge of the cutting surface to allow for cleaner floor corners.
-Set to 0 for a square end mill with no corner radius Included Angle For V-bits only, the angle of the cutting edge as measured from the tooling shank centerline Tip Length For Drill and Round-over bits only, the length of the cutting tip at the bottom of the tool Display Units The units of distance and speed that will display alongside the tool.
+Label Value Name User defined tool name Vendor Brand name or other sourcing information Tool Number Used on CNC machines with tool changers only Diameter Measurement of the cutting surface across the center of the rotating cutting edges — also known as the cutting diameter — with smaller diameter cutters creating tighter inside corners Flute Length Measurement of the cutting edges along the shaft of the tool — also known as the cut length # of Flutes The number of channels cut into the tool shaft that evacuate material chips from the workpiece Corner Radius Measurement of the tiny curve at the edge of the cutting surface to allow for cleaner floor corners.
+Set to 0 for a square end mill with no corner radius Included Angle For V-bits and Drill bits only, the angle of the cutting edge as measured from the tool shank centerline Tip Length For Drill and Round-over bits only, the length of the cutting tip at the bottom of the tool Display Units The units of distance and speed that will display alongside the tool.
 Select Automatic to use your default MillMage settings, or Metric to display metric units Feeds and Speeds¶

 The Feeds and Speeds saved to a given tool in your Tool Library are automatically entered in the Operation Settings Editor when you select that tool.
 You may make manual adjustments to these settings after a tool has been applied to an operation.